 Designed by Tod Williams Billie Tsien Architects in collaboration with landscape architects Michael Van Valkenburgh Associates, the campus brings together a museum, a branch of the Chicago Public Library, athletic and wellness facilities, community gathering spaces, gardens, and expansive public open space.
 Rather than centering solely on the legacy of a presidency, the Center invites visitors to engage with ideas about leadership, democracy, and the role individuals can play in shaping their communities and creating a better future.

-For Via Collective, contributing to the Obama Presidential Center meant helping translate that vision into a cohesive and accessible experience for everyone who enters the campus.
-As part of a multidisciplinary design team led by Manual, Via Collective established the strategic foundation for the campus-wide signage and graphics program, developing key planning documents that defined the project’s approach to user experience, accessibility, universal design, wayfinding, and mapping.
+For Via Collective, contributing to the Obama Presidential Center meant helping translate that vision into a cohesive and accessible wayfinding experience for everyone who enters the campus.
+As part of a multidisciplinary design team led by Manual, Via Collective established a strategic wayfinding foundation for the campus-wide signage and graphics program, developing key planning documents that defined the project’s approach to user experience, accessibility, inclusive design, and map design.

-This work helped create an intuitive framework for navigating the Center’s diverse spaces—from the museum and public amenities to the gardens, gathering areas, and surrounding landscape—ensuring that visitors of all backgrounds could explore, engage, and connect with the campus.
-We are proud to have contributed to a project whose commitment to inclusion, public participation, and civic engagement closely aligns with our own approach to creating environments that welcome, inform, and inspire.
+This work helped to create an intuitive framework for navigating the Center’s diverse spaces—from the museum and public amenities to the gardens, gathering areas, and surrounding landscape—ensuring that visitors of all backgrounds and abilities could explore, engage, and connect with the campus.
+We are proud to have contributed to a project whose commitment to inclusion, public participation, and civic engagement closely aligns with our own mission to create environments that welcome, inform, and inspire.

-Beyond its cultural significance, the Obama Presidential Center offers an example of how architecture, landscape, and storytelling can shape a meaningful visitor experience.
+Beyond its cultural significance, the Obama Presidential Center offers an example of how architecture, landscape, and storytelling can shape a meaningful visitor experience for decades to come.
 The campus has been designed not only as a destination, but as a place that encourages exploration, conversation, and engagement.

 Photo Credit: Obama Foundation (1, 2, 4) & Via Collective (3)